amazon-connect/amazon-connect-chat-android/README.md

 ```
 private val chatSession = ChatSessionProvider.getChatSession(context)
 ```
+> Note: When not using Hilt/Dagger for dependency injection, you may need to manually import the necessary dependencies for [AWSConnectParticipant](https://github.com/aws-amplify/aws-sdk-android) and [AWSCore](https://github.com/aws-amplify/aws-sdk-android) in your app’s build.gradle file.
+With Hilt/Dagger, these dependencies are managed automatically, but for manual implementations, you must include them explicitly to ensure all required classes are available.

 In this example, we are using a `ChatViewModel` class that helps bridge UI and SDK communication.
 This class is responsible for managing interactions with the SDK's ChatSession object.
 From here, we can access the SDK's suite of APIs from the `chatSession` property.